rnback/rnback/README.md

     react-native link rnback
 ```

-5. Done! you can now use the sdk from your app
+5. Done! you can now use the sdk in your app
 ```javascript
     import {authenticate} from 'rnback';